Anthony-R-G/ConservationApp/README.md

 Planned:

-•ARKit (some animals will have the option to "View in AR" which will use iPhone's rear camera for plane detection.
+•[ARKit](https://developer.apple.com/augmented-reality/) (some animals will have the option to "View in AR" which will use iPhone's rear camera for plane detection.
 Tapping on the screen will place a 3D model at that position and the model can then be manipulated with gestures.)

 ## App Demo

-•There are two main pages: the page containing the list of threatened animals, and a page that has recent wildlife-related news updates.
+•There are two main pages: the page containing the list of threatened animals, and a page that has recent wildlife & conservation-related news updates.

-•On launch, the list of threatened species is presented.
+•On launch, the list of threatened animals is presented.

 ### Threatened Species List Page
 | See All Species | Filtered By Critical Status | Filtered by Endangered Status | Filtered by Vulnerable Status |